kellianoy/devopslabs/README.md

 #### Create the Dockerfile

-* Write a Dockerfile in the main folder of the repository defining the parent image, working dir and instructions to create the image
+* Write a `Dockerfile` in the main folder of the repository defining the parent image, working dir and instructions to create the image

+* Write a `.dockerignore` to be sure not to take unwanted data

 * Build the image using `docker build -t yann-kellian-app .`